CrucibleMC/Grimoire-legacy/README.md

 #### What is it?

 Grimoire is a coremod that implements [Sponge Mixin](https://github.com/SpongePowered/Mixin) and allows to 'organize' the order of mixins modules that will me implemented.
-These module are internally called 'Grim-Patchs'
+These module are internally called 'Grim-Patches'

 ###### What is Sponge Mixin?